06 Sep The Various Duties of a Gardener/ Landscaper

-A landscape gardener designs, develops, maintains and remodels gardens and landscapes.
+A landscape gardener designs develop, maintains, and remodels gardens and landscapes.
 The responsibility of a gardener is to maintain the beauty of plants, outdoor grounds, and trees in a garden.

-To do this, they perform a range of general maintenance tasks including designing, fencing, decking, slab laying, woodworking, walling, operating a chipper, mower, strimmer, stump grinder, pressure washer, digger, dumper and other machinery.
+To do this, they perform a range of general maintenance tasks including designing, fencing, decking, slab laying, woodworking, walling, and operating a chipper, mower, strimmer, stump grinder, pressure washer, digger, dumper, and other machinery.

-Gardeners can work on local parks, hotels, private farms, or nurseries.
-Landscape gardening is very physical work; tasks can vary according to the season and weather conditions.
+Gardeners can work in local parks, hotels, private farms, or nurseries.
+Landscape gardening is very physical; tasks can vary according to the season and weather conditions.

 There are many landscaping specialists whose job duties play an important role in the health, well-being, and beauty of the landscapes we enjoy.
 Here are some of them:

-Hardscape Technicians – Install hardscape projects including patios, walkways, steps and retaining walls to complement the landscape on residential and commercial properties.
-These professionals have excellent planning and execution skills, and receive satisfaction from building a project from start to finish.
+Install hardscape projects including patios, walkways, steps, and retaining walls to complement the landscape on residential and commercial properties.
+These professionals have excellent planning and execution skills and receive satisfaction from building a project from start to finish.

-Installation Technicians – These professionals install flowers, shrubs, turf and trees and non-living elements like irrigation systems and hardscapes such as patios and retaining walls.
-Operators frequently use equipment, often heavy-equipment, to help with their jobs.
-Work is most always done outdoors and can be physically demanding.
+These professionals install flowers, shrubs, turf and trees, and non-living elements like irrigation systems and hardscapes such as patios and retaining walls.
+Operators frequently use equipment, often heavy equipment, to help with their jobs.
+Work is almost always done outdoors and can be physically demanding.
 Those who are good at logistics generally excel in these positions.

-Lawn Care Technicians – These professionals inspect and treat lawns to ensure their good health by applying fertilizer and other turf care products.
+These professionals inspect and treat lawns to ensure their health by applying fertilizer and other turf care products.

-Tree and Plant Care Technicians – There is a lot of care required by trees and plants.
+Trees and plants require a lot of care.
 Some must be done by trained and licensed arborists, while some maintenance work – like basic pruning – can be done by technicians, under the guidance of those knowledgeable about tree and plant science.